Cort G260CS Review & Prices

 Hand Size Comfortability

-After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Cort G260CS's construction is balanced for most hand sizes.
+After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Cort G260CS's construction favors people with relatively small hands.

 Nevertheless, this comes down in the end to personal preference.
 Make sure you test this guitar—or another one with similar characteristics—before buying.